Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Results

 \subsection{Mass feeding to the disk}

-So far we have been considering a transient accretion disk with a declining accretion rate as a consequence of the previous tidal disruption.
+To this point in our study, we have considered a transient accretion disk with a declining accretion rate as a consequence of the previous tidal disruption.
 The changing $\dot{m}$ was considered as a primary factor in the long-term evolution of the QPE amplitudes.
-However, for a wide range of inclination angles of the EMRI, the majority of ablated stellar material can get mixed into the disk, enhancing the mass of the disk annulus around the places of impact. \cite{Linial_2024} have considered the accretion of material stripped from the star towards the accretion disk and found a coupled star-disk evolution that yields nearly constant accretion rates, and even growing ones \citep[see also][]{Lu.et.al}.
+However, for a wide range of inclination angles of the EMRI, the majority of ablated stellar material can get mixed into the disk, enhancing the mass of the disk annulus around the places of impact. \cite{Linial_2024} considered the accretion of material stripped from the star towards the accretion disk and found a coupled star-disk evolution that yields nearly constant accretion rates and even rising ones \citep[see also][]{Lu.et.al}.

-Taking this into account, we investigated the implications of a constant accretion rate set to $\dot{m} = 0.1\,\dot{m}_{\rm edd}$ on the resulting long-term changes in QPE peak luminosities that are shown in Fig.~\ref{mdotconst}, using again Eq.~\eqref{Lqpe} with the bolometric correction from \ref{fig_QPE_SED}, which implies $L_{\rm x}/L_{\rm bol}=0.9$.
-In contrast to the previous investigation, we consider the decreasing stellar mass due to ablation, and hence also the decreasing stellar radius.
-For simplicity, we assume the stationary evolution along the main-sequence, and hence the corresponding radius-mass relation.
+Taking this effect into account, we investigated the implications of a constant accretion rate set to $\dot{m} = 0.1\,\dot{m}_{\rm edd}$ on the resulting long-term changes in QPE peak luminosities that are shown in Fig.~\ref{mdotconst}.
+Again, we used Eq.~\eqref{Lqpe} with the bolometric correction from Fig.~\ref{fig_QPE_SED}, which implies that $\kappa_{\rm bol}^{-1} = L_{\rm x}/L_{\rm bol} \approx 0.9$.
+In contrast to the previous investigation, we considered the decreasing stellar mass due to ablation and, hence, the decreasing stellar radius as well.
+For simplicity, we assumed a stationary evolution along the MS and, hence, we obtained the corresponding radius-mass relation.